ksteensig/pitch-shifter/README.md

-# pitch-shifter
+# About
-Pitch-shifter implemented in pure C
+This is a pitch shifter implemented in pure C using the meow_fft for FFT calculations.